JedDataScience/RetroAzureBlobMetadataStorage/README.md

 ## 1) Executive Summary

 **Problem:** Organizations and developers need an efficient way to manage files stored in cloud storage systems, particularly Azure Blob Storage.
 Traditional cloud storage interfaces are often complex and don't provide easy ways to view, organize, and manage file metadata.
 Users need a simple, web-based interface to upload files, view their contents, and edit metadata without navigating complex cloud portals.
+The company that we are working with whats the web-based interface to match the companies theme of 80s retro.

 **Solution:** Azure Blob Metadata Manager is a modern web application that provides a user-friendly terminal-style interface for managing Azure Blob Storage.
-The application allows users to upload files, view them directly in the browser, list all stored files with their metadata, and edit blob metadata through an intuitive web interface.
+The application allows users to upload files, view them directly in the browser, list all stored files with their metadata, and edit blob metadata through an intuitive retro style web interface.
 Built with Flask (Python) for the REST API and Next.js for the frontend, the application is fully containerized and **designed primarily for local development** using Docker with Azurite (Azure Storage emulator).
 The application can also be deployed to Azure cloud services for production use (see Deployment section).

 ## 2) System Overview